 Mixed media is a unique and growing fine art medium.
 It’s certainly not a new concept; artists have been working with mixed media for generations.
 Some, like myself, use it to expand the depth of the work; Cubists, including Pablo Picasso, used mixed media to shift perspective, and some, like the Dadaists, use mixed media to make political statements.
 Mixed media is so versatile that it seems virtually limitless in its application.

-I am possessed with a passion for learning that has led me in endless pursuit of artistic techniques, new and old.
-I studied under Jim Stone of the University of New Mexico at Penland School of Arts and Crafts in North Carolina.
-The class, “Photographing with the View Camera,” reawakened my love of darkroom work and silver gelatin printing.
+As an adult I am still possessed with a passion for learning that has led me in endless pursuit of artistic techniques, new and old.
+I’ve studied photography at The Morean Arts Center in St. Petersburg and Penland School of Arts and Crafts in North Carolina.
+These classes inspired my love of darkroom work and silver gelatin printing.
 I have also completed several design and art history courses through California Institute of the Arts, and I am constantly seeking further education to cultivate my skills and knowledge.
-Currently, I’m learning encaustic painting in order to add this stunning, dreamy method to my mixed media toolkit.
+Most recently, I’ve added encaustic painting, a stunning, dreamy method that uses melted wax and resin, to my mixed media toolkit.

-My first solo exhibition was held at The Studio@620 in St. Petersburg, FL, included 20 works of mixed media, and was attended by over 200 art lovers and collectors.
-I have also completed works for several group exhibitions and themed shows.
-My work appears in local, national, and international publications, and I am planning a second solo exhibition to be held in 2022.
+My first solo exhibition was held at The Studio@620 in St. Petersburg, FL and was attended by over 200 art lovers and collectors.
+I have also completed works for several group exhibitions and themed shows throughout my career.
+My work appears in local, national, and international publications.

 Wanderlust has taken me all over Europe, the United States, and Central and South America.
 I have lived in Pittsburgh, Philadelphia, Ecuador, New York City, and Asheville, and now St. Petersburg, FL, is my forever home.
 Travel and exploration will inevitably continue to be a catalyst in my life and art, driving me to explore more of our extraordinary world.